 - When you’re off the freeways and major highways, fill up with gas and water whenever you can — don’t just assume the next gas station will be open or that the next settlement even has one.
 You can never have too much gas or water in the desert.

 - California’s deserts actually get quite cold during the night; in winter the temperatures can go below freezing.
-Always carry enough clothing or blankets to keep warm in these conditions (you’d be surprised at the number of tourists who don’t realize this and who end up complaining about the cold!).
+Always carry enough clothing or blankets to keep warm in these conditions (you’d be surprised at the number of tourists who don’t realize this and who end up complaining about the cold nights even during summer!).

 - If you’re going off-road or into the real wilderness, consider renting a satellite phone.
 You may never need it, but the $50 you paid for it to be with you for a week may be the best investment you ever made — mobile phone coverage is non-existent off the main freeways and highways (and spotty even there) in the deserts, and if your car’s just broken down or you’ve had a serious accident in the middle of nowhere, the phone may save your life (I used to rent one for most desert trips, but then I’m not usually anywhere near places with reliable mobile phone coverage).
 Alternatively get something like the DeLorme inReach — this will also pay for itself if you ever get into any real trouble away from mobile phone coverage.
 Yes, I have one; it’s basically replaced the satellite phone for desert driving.

 - Again, if you’re going to be going to obscure places you’ve never seen before and that are miles from the nearest busy road, get a GPS.
-I don’t mean one of those city navigator things (although they’re helpful and I always have one somewhere in the car on longer trips), I mean a reliable hand-held unit that you can use not only to work out where you are and where to go, but that allows you to tell other people where you are (when you’re using the satellite phone to call in a breakdown, for example), and whose batteries don’t die after only a few hours of use.
-It must at least be able to give you full latittude and longitude readout, and you should keep it on you at all times when you’re away from the car.
+I don’t mean one of those city navigator apps on your iPhone (although they’re helpful and I always have one somewhere in the car on longer trips), I mean a reliable hand-held unit that you can use not only to work out where you are and where to go, but that allows you to tell other people where you are (when you’re using the satellite phone to call in a breakdown, for example), and whose batteries don’t die after only a few hours of use.
+It must at least be able to give you full latitude and longitude readout, maintain a trail so you can backtrack, and you should keep it on you at all times when you’re away from the car.
 And don’t forget to mark the car’s position on the GPS before you walk away from the car for that nice little stroll up Mt.
 Ubehebe or to that abandoned lead mine you can see just across that dry river bed over there…